Create a professional CV now!

 This candidate demonstrates leadership and management abilities, having managed teams of software and games developers.
 Meanwhile, the emphasis on budget control underscores financial management skills, crucial for completing projects efficiently.
 He also shows proficiency in Agile methodology.

-How to include skills in your CV work experience section
+How to put skills in the CV work experience section

 These measured work achievements showcase a blend of project management, Agile methodologies, stakeholder engagement, and effective communication skills.